Convert Cubic feet per second to Cubic feet per minute

 How do I convert Cubic feet per second to Cubic feet per minute?

-An imperial flow-rate unit used in US hydrology, river discharge measurement, and large-scale water-supply engineering.
+An imperial flow-rate unit used predominantly in US hydrology, river-discharge measurement, water-resource engineering, and large-scale waterworks design.
 To convert Cubic feet per second to Cubic feet per minute, multiply by 60.
 For example, 25 ft³/s equals 1500 CFM.

 How many Cubic feet per minute are in 1 Cubic foot per second?